inaka/sumo_db/README.md

 ## Events

-Sumo throws events when things happen.
+Sumo dispatches events when things happen.
 An Event has this structure:
 ```erlang
 {EventId, Model, Event, Args}
 ```